Popl tops $2.7M in sales for its technology that replaces business cards – TechCrunch

 There are, of course, other ways to quickly exchange contact information.
 You can easily enter in someone’s digits into your phone’s contacts app directly, for example, which may work better for more casual encounters — like meeting someone at a bar.
 But Popl lets you share a full business cards’ worth of contact data with just a tap, which makes it better for professional encounters, or any other time you want to share more than just your phone number.

 While the Popl tags make for a nice gimmick, the Popl mobile app is what makes the overall service useful.
 And to be clear, the app is only necessary for the Popl’s owner — the recipient doesn’t need the app installed for Popl to work.
 They will, however, need to have a phone that can read NFC tags, which can leave out some older devices.
-Or, as a backup, they’ll need ability to scan the QR code the app provides as a workaround.
+Or, as a backup, they’ll need the ability to scan the QR code the app provides as a workaround.

 In the Popl app, you can customize which data you want to share with others — including your contact info, social profiles, website links, etc. — all via an easy-to-use interface.
-Like some business card apps in the past, you can flip in between a personal profile and a business profile in Popl in order to share the appropriate information when out networking.
+Like some business card apps in the past, you can flip between a personal profile and a business profile in Popl in order to share the appropriate information when out networking.
 To actually make the exchange of contact information with another person, you simply hold up your phone to theirs and they’ll get a notification directing them to your Popl profile webpage.
 (The phones don’t have to physically touch or bump together, however.
 It’s more like Apple Pay, where they have to be near each other.)

-From the Popl website that’s shared via the notification that pops up, the recipient can tap on the various options to connect with the sender — for example, adding them on a social network like LinkedIn or Instagram, grabbing their phone number to send a quick text, or even downloading a full contact card to their phone’s address book, among other things.
+From the Popl website, that’s shared via the notification that pops up, the recipient can tap on the various options to connect with the sender — for example, adding them on a social network like LinkedIn or Instagram, grabbing their phone number to send a quick text, or even downloading a full contact card to their phone’s address book, among other things.

 The app’s more clever feature, however, is something Popl calls “Direct.”

 This patented feature won’t send over the Popl website where the recipient then has to choose how they want to connect.
-Instead, it opens up the destination app directly.
+Instead, it opens the destination app directly.
 For example, if you have LinkedIn Direct on, the recipient will be taken directly to your profile on LinkedIn when they tap the notification.
 Or if you put your Contact Card on Direct, it will just pop your address book entry onto the screen so the user can choose to save it to their phone.

 For paid users, the app also lets you track your history of Popl connections on a map, so you can recall who you met, where and when, along with other analytics.